rei-vilo/Galaxia_Library/README.md

 # Galaxia Library
 Galaxy Library with RTOS elements for Energia MT

+*Why the Galaxia name?
+With LaunchPad, BoosterPack and Energia, let's stay in space and explore new galaxies!*

 ### Content

 The Galaxia Library encapsulate RTOS elements as objects for an eaiser use.
 It runs on the boards supported by Energia MT: LaunchPad MSP432, LaunchPad CC3200 and RedBearLab CC3200-based boards.
 Make sure to select the variant of the board with `EMT`.